SATURDAY, June 30th, 2001, AT4:00 PM PT

 Williams will not be an easy opponent for Robinson.
 He's considered a top contender for the title in question which will add additional pressure to Robinson who will need to avoid what could be the worst.
 Getting stopped before the scheduled 7 rounds.
 Not just because it would be a loss, but because it would take him out of the bout for the title he really wants.
 If Robinson is stopped before the scheduled 7 rounds he'll lose his opportunity to fight for the title he wanted in the first place.
 The IKF Light Middleweight U.S. Title.
 This may seem strange, but his opponent would be from the same state as he is.
 (YES, they are 2 top contenders for this title).
 Robinson is scheduled to move up a weightclass while his opponent, Pennsylvania State Middleweight Champion Jimmy Stewert (Right) will come down a weight class where the two plan to "Meet in The Middle" for the vacant IKF Light Middleweight U. S. Title.
 Changes of event schedules ended up making these 2 IKF events so close, both with Robinson as a title contender.

 On Friday night, July 13th Robinson is scheduled to meet up against Stewert in Butler PA, USA.
 If Robinson has trouble with Williams tonight it would also cause big problems for Stewert's event.
-If all goes as planned and the two meet on the 13th, the winner could "Possibly" face IKF Light Middleweight World Champion Anthony Bartanalli (Left) later this fall in Bartanalli's first title defense.
+If all goes as planned and the two meet on the 13th, the winner could "Possibly" face IKF Light Middleweight World Champion Anthony Bartanalli (Right) later this fall in Bartanalli's first title defense.
 This is only a possibility because some other contenders are also being considered for this bout.

 Other bouts on the card will include 3-Round Attraction HEAVYWEIGHT BOXING Devron "TCB" Means of Prokick Promotions, Bridgeville, Pennsylvania Vs Big "Al" Newsen of Team Fighting Dragons, Cochranton, Pennsylvania.
 5-Round Pro non title middleweight bout between Dave "Diau" Duncan of Beltzhouver, PA against #9 IKF ranked Melvin "Mighty" Robinson of Hammer Promotions in Clinton, Maryland.
 In a non title amateur Junior Lightweight match, Justin "The Flash" Mankey of Powerkick, Inc. in Squirrel Hill, Pennsylvania will face Chris "The Kid" Fisher of Team Fighting Dragons of Erie, Pennsylvania.
 In a 3 round Bantamweight bout, Marcus Ventelli of Team Fighting Dragons in Meadville, Pennsylvania will face Jeremy Piercy of Team Fighting Dragons in Mercer County, Pennsylvania.

-the event, sponsored by Coors Light will be promoted by PROKICK PROMOTIONS.
+The event, sponsored by Coors Light will be promoted by PROKICK PROMOTIONS.
 The weigh-Ins are tonight at 5:30 PM and the Ballroom doors open up at 7 PM with the fights scheduled to start at 8:PM.
 As far as ticket info you can call (412) 456.1033 or (412) 690.5506 or by e-mail by clicking HERE.
 Corporate Tables are limited with Ballroom Ringside seats going for $35 and General Admission for $15.
 The event is co-sanctioned by the PA State Athletic Commission along with the IKF.

 More News Of 6-29-2001